Back to all reviews

 • Add guests and manage their roles in a more intuitive and risk-free way,

-• Manage user permissions much more easily,
+• Manage user permissions much more easily than you would in Zoom,

 • Have an unlimited message history on all plans, and